 - Location [20%]

-Uber : Live Examples of Churn Identification
+Uber: Live Examples of Churn Identification

-As you can see with the screenshot above, the user gave a 4 Star Rating – Assuming 3 & 4 Stars are passive, Uber is now trying to determine the root cause of the 4-Star rating – using a simple choice model.
+As you can see from the screenshot above, the user gave a 4 Star Rating – Assuming 3 & 4 Stars are passive, Uber is now trying to determine the root cause of the 4-Star rating – using a simple choice model.

 Stated Vs. Actual Intent – Saturated Markets

-However we believe that it’s just a matter of time when the stated intent catches up to actual behavior change in terms of churn.
-Companies can take solace in the fact that, in saturated markets, churn is difficult – but none-the-less given the pace of change – it’s coming.
+However, we believe that it’s just a matter of time when the stated intent catches up to actual behavior change in terms of churn.
+Companies can take solace in the fact that, in saturated markets, churn is difficult but nonetheless given the pace of change, it’s coming.

-Furthermore, when churn does kick in, in saturated markets, the effect of that is generally extremely strong and no amount of tactical measures at that point can stop the hemorrhage.
+Furthermore, when churn does kick in, in the saturated markets, the effect of that is generally extremely strong and no amount of tactical measures at that point can stop the hemorrhage.

-The predictive model fundamentally relies on the principle that indifferent customers are the highest propensity to churn – in fact even more so than passionate haters.
+The predictive model fundamentally relies on the principle that indifferent customers are the highest propensity to churn, in fact, even more so than passionate haters.
 We rely on this fundamental psychological precept to model our predictive churn process.

 It flows into a central unified warehouse with mitigated tribal knowledge and uniform business taxonomy, making the research hub a one-stop-shop for everything insights.
 There is a greater hold on data management and accessibility, ensuring that you do not have to look in multiple places and reach out to various stakeholders to make sense of data.
 In this case, it also becomes simpler to manage multivariate research data.